OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:4

-> And though they go into captivity before their enemies,
+> Even if they are led into captivity by their enemies,
-> From there I will command the sword and it will kill them,
+> From there I will command the sword to bring about their end,
-> And I will set My eyes against them for harm and not for good.”
+> And I will set My eyes against them for adversity and not for good.”

 ## Amos 9:5